Trade parameters 1 - entry and exit limits

 Stop loss value or stop loss distance in price units (default = 0 = no stop loss).
-The trade is closed when the price reaches the limit resp. the trade loss reaches the distance.
+The trade is closed when the price reaches the limit or the trade loss reaches the distance.

 Stop loss distance sent to the broker to act as a 'safety net' in case of a computer crash, in relation to the real stop loss.
 At the default value 1.5 the stop sent to the broker is 50% more distant, thus preventing 'stop hunting' or similar broker practices.
 At 0, or if the NFA flag is set, the stop loss is only controlled by software; at 1.0 the broker stop is identical to the real stop.

 If StopFactor is set to a negative value or if a BrokerStop function is not available in the broker plugin, the broker stop is only placed at opening the trade, but not updated afterwards.
 StopFactor has no effect on pool trades in Virtual Hedging Mode.